Taiko2k/Tauon/docs/features.md

 ### Other file formats

  - XSPF (import and export) (cross-app compatibility not tested)
- - CUE sheets targeting single files (automaticly read when importing)
+ - CUE sheets targeting single files (import only) (automaticly read when importing)

 ### Player features